IELTS Test Information

 IELTS Writing Test

-The IELTS Writing Test is the third part of the exam.
-It lasts 60 minutes and consists of 2 tasks.
-Task 2 carries more marks than Task 1.
+The IELTS Writing test is the 3rd part of the exam.
+It lasts 60 minutes and consists of 2 different tasks.
+The test format is different for Academic IELTS and General Training:

-1 150 minimum 20 mins Describing visual information, often presented as a bar chart, table or graph.
+1 150 (minimum) 20 mins A report describing visual information presented in a bar chart, table, graph, diagram or map (see examples)

-1 150 minimum 20 mins Responding to a situation with a letter, e.g. asking for / giving information or explaining / complaining about a problem.
+1 150 (minimum) 20 mins A formal/informal letter asking for / giving information or explaining / complaining about a problem (see examples)

 Is the IELTS test completed in one day?

-The Listening, Reading and Writing components of the test are always completed immediately after each other and with no break.
-Depending on the test centre, the Speaking test may be taken up to 7 days either before or after the test date.
+The Listening, Reading and Writing components of the test are always completed immediately after each other and in that order.

 What can I bring into the examination room?